Plan Your Visit

 - Don Valley Parkway south to Richmond St. exit, west on Richmond to Parliament, south on Parliament to Mill St. (one block south of Front St.), then left onto Mill St.

-- From King Station (Yonge line), take the eastbound King Streetcar (504) to Trinity Street.
-Walk two blocks south to Mill Street.
+- Take subway to King station.
+Transfer to eastbound 504 King Streetcar and take it to Parliament.
+Walk two blocks south on Parliament to Mill Street.

 The Distillery Historic District